From menstrual products and insurance policies to cancer screenings and menopause, here’s what you never knew about women’s healthcare in Spain.

 The Spanish healthcare system consistently ranks among the best in the world.
 It’s mostly paid for by taxpayers through social security and covers most of your primary care needs.
 However, if you want easier access to specialized medical care, such as regular gynecological check-ups or mental health professionals, private health insurance is the way to go.

 Explore the topic of women’s healthcare in Spain in the following sections:

 - Women’s clinics and health centers in Spain

 - Abortion laws in Spain

 - Maternity care services in Spain

 - Useful resources

-Accessing women’s healthcare services in Spain
+Accessing women’s healthcare services

 Insurance for women’s healthcare in Spain